gmbecker/rmongodb/README.md

 Usage
 ==================
-Once you have installed the package, it may be loaded from within R like any other:
+Once you have installed the package, it may be loaded from within R like any other package:

     library("rmongodb")